sitemapxml/mu-plugins/README.md

 ```

 > To mention once again, this can completely break your website if you don't know what you are doing.
 Every change you want to add should be tested first and then added to production.
 Take backup of your website before doing this.

+Hope this will help someone.
+Have a nice day :smile: